True transactional prices and timely intelligence across the petrochemical spectrum

 - Exclusive daily prices for Monomers, Polymers & Chemical Feedstocks

 - Prime and recycled plastics prices and markets

 An essential resource for every industry player

-Every major petrochemical and polymer resin producer is a subscriber.
+Most major petrochemical and polymer resin producers are subscribers.
 So are the world’s largest chemical companies.
 Commodity trading, financial and research firms rely on us.
 We’re a secret weapon for savvy manufacturers using plastics for products, packaging and shipping materials.

 The two most common olefins are ethylene and propylene, which are the basic building blocks of a variety of downstream chemicals and plastics.
 Ethylene’s major downstream markets are polyethylene, ethylene oxide/ethylene glycol, PVC and acetyls.
 Propylene comes in three purity levels: RGP, CGP, and PGP.

 Ethylene can be produced from components of the natural gas stream (ethane other light liquid feeds) from heavier feedstocks derived from crude (naphtha gasoil) by steam cracking.